nataliapc/msx2daad/README.md

 #### **precomp.php**
 Read a *DDB* adventure file and generates the file */src/daad_defines.h* with a list of condacts not used in the input adventure file.
 If after that you do a clean compilation, you will obtain a thin **msx2daad** executable.

+#### **dsktool/dsktool.exe**
+A Linux/Win32 tool to create and manage disk images (FAT12) from commandline.
+You can create disk images of 360Kb, 720Kb, 1440Kb and 2880Kb sizes.
+List, add, delete, and update files of your MSX-DOS disk images.

 #### **testdaad.c**
 A command line program for testing your adventures using a text file with the commands and the expected texts in return.